SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 - Meanwhile, send virus's own spikes to the membrane
 - On exit by extocytosis, steal a part of the newly-spikey membrane with it to serve as new casing

+### Retroviruses
+**Viruses that have the ability to intergrate into the chromosomes of the host cell**

+To make this happen, the virus needs...

+- **Reverse Transcriptase**
+	- Transcript RNA to double-stranded RNA
+	- Take double-stranded RNA to turn into DNA
+- **Integrase**
+	- Force insert the DNA into the genome of the host cell